Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 Places You Must Visit While on a Trip to Romania

-Romania, nestled in the southeastern corner of Europe, is a land of contrasts where ancient fortresses stand tall amidst modern cities, wilderness remains untouched, and where myths & legends still echo through mountains.
+Romania, situated in the southeastern part of Europe, is a country of extremes where ancient castles are towering amidst modern cities, the wilderness remains untouched, and myths & legends still echo in the mountains.

 Check out this list of places in Romania that truly capture the spirit of this fascinating country –